Todd Bertuzzi: Vancouver Canucks (1998–2006)

 The following season, Bertuzzi appeared in his first NHL All-Star Game.
 He was joined by fellow Canucks Markus Näslund, defenceman Ed Jovanovski and head coach Marc Crawford, helping the Western Conference to a 6–5 shootout win against the East.
-He played on a line with Näslund and Peter Forsberg.
-Later in the season, he scored his third career hat-trick on March 17, 2003, scoring three goals against Ron Tugnutt in a game against the Dallas Stars.
+Bertuzzi played on an all-star line with Näslund and Colorado Avalanche centre Peter Forsberg.
+Later in the season, Bertuzzi scored his third career hat-trick on March 17, 2003, scoring three goals against Ron Tugnutt in a game against the Dallas Stars.
 He finished the season with career-highs of 46 goals (third in the league), 51 assists and 97 points (fifth in the league).
 His 25 power play goals led the NHL and tied Pavel Bure for the Canucks' single-season record.
 Linemates Näslund and Morrison also recorded personal bests with 104 and 71 points, respectively.
 Meanwhile, the Canucks emerged as a top team in the West.
 Losing the Northwest Division title to the Avalanche by one point in the regular season, they finished as the fourth seed in their conference.
 After going down three-games-to-one in the opening round against the St. Louis Blues, Vancouver won three straight games to advance to the second round.
 Facing the Minnesota Wild, the Canucks gave up their own three-games-to-one series lead and were eliminated in seven games.
 During the series, Bertuzzi had reportedly walked by the Xcel Energy Center box office and told Wild fans they would not need their Game 6 tickets because Minnesota would be eliminated by then.
 In another on-ice incident, he skated by the opposing bench during Game 7 when the Canucks were winning 2–0, telling Wild players to "get [their] golf clubs".
 Despite his successful regular season, Bertuzzi struggled to score in the playoffs, recording 6 points in 14 games.
 In the off-season, Bertuzzi was named with Näslund to the NHL first All-Star team.

 With Bertuzzi entering the final year of his contract, the Canucks began negotiating a contract extension prior to the 2003–04 season.
 Despite Bertuzzi's agent, Pat Morris, declaring that they would cease negotiations once the season began, Bertuzzi signed a four-year, $27.8 million deal with the Canucks on October 23, 2003.
 The contract took effect immediately, erasing the last year on his previous contract, and included a $3 million signing bonus ($2.5 million paid in the first year and $500,000 in the second).
 The deal paid him $4.3 million the first year, $6.633 million the second year and $6.933 million for the third and fourth years.